camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 The migration plan is validated before the migration is executed.
 The validation starts with validating the mapping instructions provided in the migration plan.
 For example, the validation checks if the source element ID refers to an existing element in the process instance's process definition.
-Later, while attempting to migrate each active element, each limitation mentioned in the [limitations section](#limitations) is applied.
+Later, while attempting to migrate each active element, each limitation mentioned in the [limitations section](#limitations) is validated.
 For example, the flow scope of an active element is validated to ensure that it is not changed during migration.

 ### Migration of mapped active elements